TheKontinua/sequence/README.rst

 industry.
 We will use Python.

-The student will use only open source software during this course.
+The student will use only open source software during this sequence.
 This lowers the cost of software to zero, and empowers the student by inviting them to explore the foundational code they rely upon.